How Much Does Gravel Cost? 2023 Price Guide

 Average Cost of Gravel Landscaping

 There’s a lot to consider when it comes to laying down landscape gravel.
-The price of landscaping will vary, but most people spend $300 – $1,000 to install new gravel landscaping.
-On average, people spend $600 for the project.
+The price of landscaping will vary, but most people spend $300 – $1,200 to install new gravel landscaping.
+On average, people spend $1,000 for projects such as creating pathways or filling in landscaping beds.

 Landscape gravel comes in a variety of shapes and sizes, depending on your need.
-Landscape gravel is usually crushed rock or pea gravel, lava rock, river rock, and quartz.
-Although there are others, they are often a variation of these four.
+Landscape gravel is usually crushed rock or pea gravel, lava rock, river rock, or quartz.
+There are other types of gravel, which may include things like seashells, marble, shale, limestone, or granite.

 Gravel used for landscaping